 Build your business model based on your solution Concept, the market Opportunity you have identified, the Resources you have and need, and the “how” you plan to do business.
 How includes answers to operational questions like:

 - Virtual or brick and mortar or both

 - Lease/rent office space or work from home

 - Use office suites or a fully private space

 - What you sell — Sales assumptions – price, quantity

 - Salaries and wages

 The Business Plan — The Business Entity Model Defined

-Also, if you plan to use OPM (other people’s money (investors and lenders), you will need a well-defined, description of how you do business, your assumptions should be documented, sources of your information (market research, prices, etc.), and operational practices should be addressed.
+Also, if you plan to use OPM (other people’s money (investors and lenders), you will need a well-defined, a description of how you do business.
+Your plan includes documented assumptions and how you developed those from sources of your information (market research, prices, etc.), and operational practices.
 These are the key areas: